-CO1 Analyze wave properties of light like interference and diffraction and apply them in communications.
-CO2 Develop Maxwell's equations from basic laws of electromagnetism and apply them to understand the properties of electromagnetic waves.
-CO3 Analyze wave-particle duality to understand radiation-matter interaction.
-CO4 Develop and apply Schrödinger's equations to fields like bound particle, potential barrier etc. CO5 Investigate the basic principle, properties, operations and applications of laser & optical fiber in different fields like communication, industry, medicine, research etc.
+CO1 Analyze & apply waves and polarized light in different fields and engineering applications.
+CO2 Understand basic laws in electromagnetism and apply them to solve problems involving electromagnetic fields and their interaction with circuit analysis.
+CO3 Develop and apply Maxwell's equations to understand the properties of electromagnetic waves.
+CO4 Analyze wave particle duality to understand radiation-matter interaction and apply Schrödinger's equations to fields like bound particle, potential barrier etc. CO5 Investigate the basic principle, properties, operations and applications of laser & optical fiber in different domains of engineering.

 PO1 Engineering Knowledge : Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization to develop to the solution of complex engineering problems (WK1 to WK4).
-PO2 Problem Analysis : Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development (WK1 to WK4).
+PO2 Problem Analysis: Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development (WK1 to WK4).
 PO3 Design/Development of Solutions : Design creative solutions for complex engineering problems and design/develop systems/components/processes to meet identified needs with consideration for the public health and safety, whole-life cost, net zero carbon, culture, society and environment as required (WK5).
 PO4 Conduct Investigations of Complex Problems : Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions (WK8).
 PO5 Engineering Tool Usage : Create, select and apply appropriate techniques, resources and modern engineering & IT tools, including prediction and modelling recognizing their limitations to solve complex engineering problems (WK2 and WK6).
 PO11 Life-Long Learning : Recognize the need for, and have the preparation and ability for: (i) independent and life-long learning, (ii) adaptability to new and emerging technologies, and (iii) critical thinking in the broadest context of technological change.
 (WK8)

+0 - , , C , .

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PSO1 PSO2 PSO3

-CO1 3 2 3 1 1 1 3 1 1
+CO1 3 3 3 2 3 1 3 2 2

-CO2 3 3 2 2 2 2 3 1 2
+CO2 3 3 3 3 2 2 3 1 2

-CO3 2 2 3 3 2 1 3 2 1
+CO3 3 2 3 3 2 2 3 2 2

 CO4 3 2 2 2 2 1 2 1 1

 CO5 3 3 3 3 3 2 3 2 2

-Category Code Basic Electronics Engineering L-T-P Credits Marks UCR EC1001 - Dasic Electronics Engineering 3-0-0 3 100 Objectives The objectives of this course is to study the co - electronic devices, tools and instruments, general specifications and deployability of the electronic devices, and assemblies in enginee ring applic ations.
-Pre-Requisi tes Knowledge of physics, chemistry, and introductory idea of semiconductors studied at the higher secondary level is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, and planned lectures to make the sessions interactive with problem solving activities.
+Category Code Basic Electronics Engineering L-T-P Credits Marks UCR EC1002 1 Dasic Electronics Engineering 3-0-0 3 100 Objectives objectives of this course is to study the conce electronic devices, tools and instruments, general specifications and deployability of the electronic devices, and assemblies in engineering applications.
+Pre-Requisites Knowledge of physics, chemistry, and introductory idea of semiconductors studied at the higher secondary level is required.
+Teaching So cheme Regular classroom lectures with use of ICT as and when required, and planned lectures to make the sessions interactive with problem solving activities.